ubernomzy/ISY503-Assessment3-NLP/README.md

 - Shuffled and split 80% training / 10% validation / 10% test
 - Total reviews after cleaning: 7,614 (balanced: ~3,800 positive, ~3,800 negative)

-> **Note on data:** Data files are not tracked in this repository due to size.
-Download from the link above and upload to Google Drive at: `MyDrive/Colab Notebooks/ISY503-Assessment3-NLP/Data/`
+> **Note on data:** Data is downloaded automatically when running either notebook; no manual setup required.
+The dataset (~30MB) is fetched directly from the JHU source at runtime.

 ---